 There are a finite number of days where I can arise from the comfort of my bed in the morning in a chipper mood.

 I can’t always be the sunshine of somebody’s life.
-I can’t always brew a pot of coffee and be ready to tackle another playthrough of Pokemon Sword.
-Sometimes watching Hop open his mouth is like witnessing an insurmountable pestilence of smile emojis hovering in a vast sea of rainbows and fairy cheerleaders.
+I can’t always brew a pot of coffee and ready myself to tackle another long-winded friendship monologue in Pokemon Sword.
+Watching Hop open his mouth is like witnessing a pestilence of smile emojis catapult into a vast sea of rainbows and fairy cheerleaders.

 Introspective behavior spawns our greatest pieces of art.
 It breathes life into our most insightful ideas.
-Greek philosophers used to yearn for the feeling of uncertain discontent.
+Greek philosophers yearned for the feeling of uncertain discontent.
 They considered it proof of their humanity.

-Breath of the Wild was revered for one reason: It didn’t make any attempts at washing these feelings away.
-Instead, our Legend of Zelda developers wanted to embrace and nurture our difficult emotions.
+We revered Breath of the Wild for one reason: It didn’t make any attempts at washing these feelings away.
+Instead, our Legend of Zelda developers embraced and nurtured our difficult emotions.

 The Legend of Zelda: Breath of the Wild was a beautiful tragedy.